aaroncantu22/SoftballCalendar/README.md

 Files

+Create a folder to put the files in I called mine Calendar

 daily_calendar.php: Main file for displaying the daily calendar view.
 Includes functionality for viewing, managing, and displaying appointments.
 Features time gap customization and appointment merging logic.
 Calendar.php: Main file for displaying the calendar view with navigation and default month/year settings.
 Displays holidays and appointments for the selected month and year.